Green-Software-Foundation/patterns/docs/catalog/cloud/use-ddos-protection.md

 ## Considerations

-- Consider purchasing the advanced protection tears of the cloud providers to be fully protected against similar DDoS attack patterns
+- Consider purchasing the advanced protection tiers of the cloud providers to be fully protected against similar DDoS attack patterns

 ## References